This nutrient is more important than you think. Add these foods to your grocery list to get your daily dose without even trying.

 Certain medications, such as some diuretics, may also cause a drop in potassium levels.
 Talk to your doctor about all the medications you take, including any over-the-counter drugs and supplements, and your diet to make sure you’re getting the right amount of nutrients.

 For most people, a potassium-rich diet is enough to get your daily dose, Yeung says.
-That’s 4,700 milligrams per day for both men and women, according to the Institute of Medicine.
+That’s 4,700 milligrams per day for both men and women, according to the National Academy of Medicine.

 The easiest way to meet your needs: Add these nine foods to your grocery list.
 All deliver more potassium than a medium banana, which comes in at about 422 mg of potassium.